treyhunner/treyhunner.github.com/source/_posts/2016-10-14-check-whether-all-items-match-a-condition-in-python.markdown

 ## List comprehensions

-If you're familiar with list comprehensions, this code structure might look a little familiar.
+If you're familiar with [list comprehensions][], this code structure might look a little familiar.
 We're creating one iterable from another which is exactly what list comprehensions are good for.

-Let's copy-paste our way into a list comprehension (see my article on [how to write list comprehensions][list comprehensions]):
+Let's copy-paste our way into a list comprehension (see my article on [how to write list comprehensions][copy-paste]):

 ```python
 def is_prime(candidate):